jasoneflood/jaymarine/README.md

 Led normal operations should be blue -> green loop as the system confirms a message sending on a connected network.
 A heartbeat response will be indicated by a 3 blink white pattern.

-An agent is a sensor for instance a temperature sensor.
-Its only job is to capture data and pass the data on to the co-ordinator.
-It is intentionally dumb.

 ### /websocket/agent/write/compass